 The 11 awardees are chosen by the previous award holders for their scientific achievements and ability to inspire others.
 The awards themselves are items of jewellery, inspired by the Suffrage movement, and are passed on as heirlooms from one female scientist to the next.
 The heirloom items of jewellery were created by art students from Central St Martins-UAL, who worked with scientists to design pieces inspired by research and the Suffragette movement, from which the award scheme takes its name.

 Alongside the awards, science writer and broadcaster Vivienne Parry will lead a discussion on Women in Science- Then and Now.
 Helen Pankhurst, great-granddaughter of Suffragette Emeline Pankhurst, will discuss her new book Deeds Not Words: The Story of Women’s Rights – Then and Now, while Chief Medical Officer Professor Dame Sally Davies and ScienceGrrl Director Dr Anna Zecharia, will share their insights on the current landscape for women in science, explore why change is taking so long and discuss how to make a difference for women in the future.

-This year one of the awards will be awarded to Professor Irene Miguel-Aliaga, MRC London Institute of Medical Sciences.
+This year one of the awards will be awarded to Professor Irene Miguel-Aliaga, MRC Laboratory of Medical Sciences.